Famous Queens in Ancient Egypt

 Queen Hatshepsut was a highly educated and smart woman.
 Egyptologists generally describe her as one of the most successful Pharaohs of all time.
 Using her education, cleverness, and diplomatic skills, she was able to control the politics of the nation and maintain her position for as long as she did.
 She reigned longer than any other female Pharaoh in ancient Egypt.

 Hatshepsut was one of the most influential pharaohs that ever ruled ancient Egypt.
 During her reign, she reestablished the trade routes that were abandoned during the occupation of ancient Egypt by foreign invaders.
 This re-establishment brought about a re-ignition of the economy of the ancient Egyptian empire.
-Apart from the re-establishment of the trade routes, queen Hatshepsut also sent out trading missions to distant lands, such as the land of Punt.
+Apart from the re- establishment of the trade routes, queen Hatshepsut also sent out trading missions to distant lands, such as the land of Punt.
 The voyages returned from Punt with exotic materials and trees transported in baskets and later re-planted in the royal palace.
 This was the first recorded attempt to transplant foreign trees.
 Queen Hatshepsut built hundreds of structures during her reign.
 She employed some of the best architects of the time and actively funded their projects.
 Her buildings were, therefore, grander and bigger than those of previous Pharaohs.
-She also erected a lot of statues, both of those herself and those of previous Egyptian pharaohs.
-Though she embarked on some successful military campaigns, her reign is generally considered a peaceful one.
+She also erected a lot of statues, both those herself and those of previous Egyptian pharaohs.
+Though she embarked on some successful military campaigns, her reign is generally considered as a peaceful one.

 She died in January 1458BC and was buried in tomb KV20 in the valley of kings along with her father, Thutmose I.